Financial Aid

 FAFSA Contributors Request or Update an FSA ID

 All FAFSA contributors must have an FSA ID.
-A contributor is a new term and refers to anyone required to provide information, consent and approval, and a signature on the FAFSA form.
+A contributor refers to anyone required to provide information, consent, and approval, and a signature on the FAFSA form.
 Contributors are determined by your dependency status, tax filing status, and marital status.
-Contributors may include the student, student’s spouse, biological or adoptive parent(s), or step-parent.
+Contributors may include the student, the student’s spouse, biological or adoptive parent(s), or step-parent.
 Please keep in mind that providing consent or providing personal and financial information doesn’t make a contributor financially responsible for the student’s educational costs.
 If you have questions about who would be a contributor to your unique situation, please contact Enrollment Services.

 The FSA ID is a username and password needed to contribute to the FAFSA.
 Anyone who needs an FSA ID will need a valid email address.
 If you or someone who needs to contribute to your FAFSA already has an FSA ID, make sure the information is current, including legal name, date of birth, and email and home address.
 Parents, if you previously created an FSA ID when you were a student or for another child, you don’t need to create another.
 You can only have one FSA ID linked to your Social Security number.
 If you forgot your FSA ID username and password, you can retrieve the information on the studentaid.gov website by clicking “Forgot Username” or “Forgot Password."